Web Analytics

 It is so versatile because of the three pickup patterns (omnidirectional, cardioid, and figure-eight) as well as the pad and switchable low-cut options, giving sound engineers much more choice in use.

-Of course, sound is the most important feature of a microphone.
+Of course, sound is the most essential feature of a microphone.
 And the great thing about the Neumann U87 Ai is how unique this sound is.
 Yes, it has a flat frequency response, but the sound is not characterless or bland.
 A Neumann U87 Ai has its character.

 The Neumann U87 Ai is free of distortions and reproduces the human voice clearly and distinctly – perhaps more clearly than any other studio microphone, which is why it remains so popular.